Inductee: Woodrow Wilson Guthrie aka Woody Guthrie (vocals, guitar; born July 14, 1912, died October 3, 1967)

 In his adolescence, Guthrie learned how to play guitar, mandolin, fiddle and harmonica.
 He also read and wrote voraciously, drew cartoons and painted.
 He never cared much about money, and he would do almost anything, from sign painting to street singing, to avoid the tedium of a regular job.
 He spent the first 20 years of his life hanging around Okemah and, later, Pampa, Texas, where his family moved.
 He made his first semi-professional music with the Corncob Trio, playing old-time country songs by the Carter Family and Jimmie Rogers.

 During the Great Depression, Guthrie hit the road, hitchhiking and riding the rails across the West and Midwest, singing old songs to migrants and hobos.
 He slept on the ground, went hungry and was rousted by cops.
-These experiences provided rich fodder for his songs and stories (as well as an autobiography, Bound for Glory).
+These experiences fueled his songs and stories (as well as an autobiography, Bound for Glory).
 By decade’s end, his populist convictions led him to embrace communism, although he was denied membership in the Communist Party because he refused to renounce religion.

 Although his left-wing leanings did not endear him to the U.S. government, his anti-Hitler songs did.
-His guitar had a sign on it that read “This Machine Kills Fascists.”
+His guitar had a sign on it, saying, “This Machine Kills Fascists.”
 From 1943 to 1945, Guthrie was with the U.S. merchant marines in the United Kingdom, Italy and Africa.
 In 1945, he married again, this time to Marjorie Greenblatt Mazia.
 They had four children, including Arlo, who would go on to his own career in music.

 By this point, Guthrie was beginning to suffer bouts of depression.
 In 1952, he was diagnosed as an alcoholic and confined to a mental institution.
-It wasn't until later that his problem was correctly identified as Huntington’s chorea, the same genetically transmitted degenerative disorder of the nervous system that had killed his mother.
+Then his problem was correctly identified as Huntington’s chorea, the same genetically transmitted degenerative disorder of the nervous system that had killed his mother.
 The disease kept him inactive and hospitalized for most of the last decade of his life.

 There have also been numerous reissues of his work, the most recent one being the Smithsonian Folkways set Woody at 100: The Woody Guthrie Centennial Collection.